RomanLut/hx_espnow_rc/doc/development.md

 If encripted packet is sent to peer with non-matching pmk/lmk, API returns success, but peer does not see packet at software layer.

-Brosdcast packets do not support encription.
+Broadcast packets do not support encription.

 ESP-NOW encription is not used by this library due to low benefits for RC library.

 # ESP-NOW and Bluetooth coexistence